microsoft/verona/docs/internal/dialect.md

 There are no methods to call, only field access, so no need for headers or `vtable`s.
 All fields are `embed` and can be reordered for efficiency (like concrete classes).

+## Throw types

+Exception handling is implemented as non-local returns, and are identified by the keyword `throw` with types `Throw[T]`.
+The basic implementation is for `throw` to set a flag when returning, so the `catch` can check (and clear) the flag and branch conditionally to error handling blocks.

+The type of a throw in MLIR is `!throw<T>`, to differentiate from `T`, which doesn't have the exception flag.
+This makes the distinction between `std.ret` and `verona.throw` clear, with the former returning `T` and the latter always returning `!throw<T>`.

+## Region type

+The new semantics only allows one region to be writeable at any given point, so when creating new objects, we know in which region, if any, to allocate it.
+But to know which is the current region at any given time, the ABI has to change so that every function receives a region object and uses it for the `alloc` operation.

+For this, we need a new type, `!region`, which is a pointer to an object that defines the region, or `undef` if there are no regions defined.
+See `alloc` below for more information on the semantics of the `!region` type.

 # Dialect Operations

 The Verona dialect operations are directly related to region run-time semantics.